 (b) settlement agent includes a person who has carried on business as a settlement agent at any time within a period of 12 months prior to the date of the making of the application under subsection (1).

 [Section 73 amended by No. 59 of 1995 s.
 84; No. 26 of 1999 s.
 102(6); No. 55 of 2004 s.
-1094.]
+1094; No. 58 of 2010 s.
+176.]

 74. Appointment of supervisor

-(1) Where the State Administrative Tribunal, on the application of the Board, notice whereof shall be given to the settlement agent, is satisfied that there are reasonable grounds for believing that a settlement agent is, for any reason incapable of properly conducting his business or is not conducting it in accordance with this Act, the State Administrative Tribunal may —
+(1) Where the State Administrative Tribunal, on the application of the Commissioner, notice whereof shall be given to the settlement agent, is satisfied that there are reasonable grounds for believing that a settlement agent is, for any reason incapable of properly conducting his business or is not conducting it in accordance with this Act, the State Administrative Tribunal may —

 (a) suspend the settlement agent from carrying on his business for such period as may be specified in the order;